-A. If human remains are encountered during construction of the HST Project, CSX will immediately halt disturbance within a 25-foot radius of the discovery and immediately secure and protect the human remains and any associated funerary objects in place in such a way that minimizes further exposure or damage to the remains from the elements, looting, and/or vandalism.
+- A. If human remains are encountered during construction of the HST Project, CSX will immediately halt subsurface disturbance in that portion of the HST Project area and immediately secure and protect the human remains and any associated funerary objects in place in such a way that minimizes further exposure or damage to the remains from the elements, looting, and/or vandalism. - B. CSX will immediately notify the appropriate law enforcement agency and/or reviewing agency with jurisdiction to determine if the discovery is subject to a criminal investigation by law enforcement and notify the Signatories within twenty-four (24) hours of the initial discovery.
+Appropriate authorities, per SHPO guidance included in Exhibit 2, are as follows: - a.
+In Delaware, the Director of the Delaware Division of Historical and Cultural Affairs and the Chief Medical Examiner, Department of Health and Social Services must be notified. - b.
+In Maryland, the Maryland State Police, the State's Attorney of the county, and the MD SHPO must be notified. - c.
+In Pennsylvania, the PA SHPO and the coroner should be notified. - C. If a criminal investigation is not appropriate, CSX will apply and implement all relevant laws, procedures, policies, and guidelines contained in Stipulation II.B. concerning the treatment and repatriation of burial sites, human remains, and funerary objects. - D. In the event the human remains encountered could be of Native American origin, whether prehistoric or historic, FRA will immediately notify the appropriate Tribes and consult with them, the MD SHPO, and/or the PA SHPO, as appropriate, to determine the treatment plan for the Native American human remains and any associated funerary objects.
+Once the treatment plan has been agreed upon by FRA and the relevant SHPO(s), CSX will implement the plan.

-- B. CSX will immediately notify the appropriate law enforcement agency and/or reviewing agency with jurisdiction to determine if the discovery is subject to a criminal investigation by law enforcement and notify the Signatories within twenty-four (24) hours of the initial discovery.
-Appropriate authorities, per SHPO guidance included in Exhibit 2, are as follows: - 1.
-In Delaware, the Director of the Delaware Division of Historical and Cultural Affairs and the Chief Medical Examiner, Department of Health and Social Services must be notified. - 2.
-In Maryland, the Maryland State Police, the State's Attorney of the county, and MD SHPO must be notified. - 3.
-In Pennsylvania, PA SHPO and the coroner should be notified. - C. If a criminal investigation is not appropriate, CSX will apply and implement all relevant laws, procedures, policies, and guidelines contained in Stipulation II.B. concerning the treatment and repatriation of burial sites, human remains, and funerary objects. - D. In the event the human remains encountered could be of Native American origin, whether prehistoric or historic, FRA will immediately notify the appropriate Tribe(s) and consult with them, MD SHPO, and/or PA SHPO, as appropriate, to determine the treatment plan for the Native American human remains and any associated funerary objects.
-Once the treatment plan has been agreed upon by FRA and the relevant SHPO(s), CSX will implement the plan. - E. If the remains are not of Native American origin, CSX will, as appropriate, develop a research design/treatment plan for the appropriate treatment of the remains and any associated artifacts, consistent with procedures and guidelines contained in Stipulation II.B. and submit the plan for review and comment by the Signatories and other Consulting Parties following the steps described in Stipulation III.
-Once the research design/treatment plan has been agreed upon by FRA and the relevant SHPO(s), CSX will implement the plan. - F. CSX will ensure its contractor does not proceed with work in the affected area until FRA, in consultation with MD SHPO, PA SHPO, Tribe(s), and other Consulting Parties, as appropriate, determines the development and implementation of an appropriate research design/treatment plan or other recommended mitigation measures are completed.
+- E. If the remains are not of Native American origin, CSX will, as appropriate, develop a research design/treatment plan for the appropriate treatment of the remains and any associated artifacts, consistent with procedures and guidelines contained in Stipulation II.B. and submit the plan for review and comment by the Signatories and other Consulting Parties following the steps described in Stipulation III.
+Once the research design/treatment plan has been agreed upon by FRA and the relevant SHPO(s), CSX will implement the plan. - F. CSX will ensure the contractor will not proceed with work in the affected area until FRA, in consultation with the MD SHPO, the PA SHPO, Tribes, and other Consulting Parties, as appropriate, determines the development and implementation of an appropriate research design/treatment plan or other recommended mitigation measures are completed.
 However, work outside the area of discovery may continue.